VoonnaSampath/Logic-Synthesis/Picorv32a/README.md

 - Compatible with the **Academic** version of DC.
 - Ensure your SAED32 library paths are correct.
-- You can later extend this project with multi-corner libraries or DFT.
+- You can later extend this project with multi-corner libraries.

 ## ⭐ If you find this useful